Skip to Main Content

 Lane splitting is a controversial practice in motorcycling.
-Although it is lawful in some other jurisdictions—most notably in California—motorcycle lane splitting is prohibited by Georgia law.
-A motorcycle lane splitting violation can result in a fine in our state.
-Further, your case could be affected if you are involved in a crash while lane splitting.
-Within this article, our Georgia motorcycle accident lawyer provides a comprehensive overview of lane splitting laws in our state.
+While it is lawful in some jurisdictions, most notably in California, motorcycle lane splitting is prohibited by Georgia law.
+A violation of motorcycle lane splitting can result in a fine in our state.
+Furthermore, your case could be affected if you are involved in a crash while lane splitting.
+In this article, our Georgia motorcycle accident lawyer provides a comprehensive overview of lane splitting laws in our state.

 What is Motorcycle Lane Splitting?

-As explained by the American Motorcycle Association, motorcycle lane splitting is a practice that occurs when a rider (motorcyclist) rides between lanes of stopped or slower moving traffic, or moves between lanes to the front of traffic stopped at a traffic light.
-For seemingly obvious reasons, the maneuver can be advantageous for motorcyclists as it can help them navigate through traffic more efficiently.
-At the same time, motorcycle lane splitting also carries some significant risks.
-It can surprise drivers who may not be expecting a motorcycle to pass in such close proximity.
+As explained by the American Motorcycle Association, motorcycle lane splitting is a practice that occurs when a rider (motorcyclist) travels between lanes of stopped or slower-moving traffic, or maneuvers between lanes to reach the front of traffic stopped at a traffic light.
+For seemingly obvious reasons, this maneuver can be advantageous for motorcyclists as it allows them to navigate through traffic more efficiently.
+However, motorcycle lane splitting also carries some significant risks, as it can surprise drivers who may not be expecting a motorcycle to pass in such close proximity.

 Georgia Law Prohibits Lane Splitting By Motorcycles